Perturbative model for the saturation of energetic-particle-driven modes limited by self-generated zonal modes: Reduced model for mode amplitude evolution

-where $K_{z}$ is a parameter that determines the initial condition $ A_z(0)= K_{z}A^2_p(0)$.
 While we will consider $K_{z}$ as a free parameter of our model, it depends on the pump wave characteristics and is essentially linked with the self-beating of the wave and with the breaking of the pure Alfv\'enic state.
 The existing analytic theory describing the beat-driven process \cite{Chen_Zonca2016,Qiu_2023,Chen_2025} can be leveraged to obtain a approximate first estimate of the parameter $K_{z}$.
 From the latest work on the subject, we consider Eq.~(31) of Ref.~\cite{Chen_2025}: $\phi_z \approx [c(1 + \eta_i)/B_0\omega_p^2] \partial_r (k_{\theta} \omega_{*i} |\phi_p|^2)$, in CGS units, with $\eta_i = |\nabla \log T_i|/|\nabla \log n_i|$ and $\omega_{*i} = (cT_i/eB_0)(\boldsymbol{k}\times\boldsymbol{b_0})\cdot \nabla \ln{n_i}$.
 It is worth noting here that the zonal potential and the squared pump potential are related by the nonuniformity of the background plasma, which is determining the radial gradient of the mode structure, and which is one of the mechanisms that can lead to the breaking of the pure Alfv\'enic state.
-From Eqs.~(\ref{amplitudeP}) and (\ref{amplitudeZ}) we get
+From Eqs.~(\ref{amplitudeP}), (\ref{amplitudeZ}) and relation (\ref{forceK}), we get